AIbrahimQA/new_project/README.md

-Summary
+# Summary

-Positives
+# Positives

-CI Pipeline
+- CI Pipeline
-Ansible Playbook
+- Ansible Playbook
-Docker Stack Deploy
+- Docker Stack Deploy
-Rolling Update
+- Rolling Update

-Improvements
+# Improvements

-Add more tests
+- Add more tests
-Add testing to CI Pipeline
+- Add testing to CI Pipeline
-Update all images for rolling update.
+- Update all images for rolling update.

+# Author

+Ahmed Ibrahim

+# Acknowledgements
+- The rest of the cohorts on the programme
+- QA Consulting team and instructors for providing key skills to complete this project.